levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- coll: The collection to get the first element from.
+- `coll`: The collection to get the first element from.

 **Returns:** The first element of the collection.